 Although one of the newer districts of Paris, this area is rich with cultural and political history and home to many artists and makers that provide a bustling nightlife and arts scene in the 14th arrondissement.

-The 14th arrondissement was the final home of famous writer Samuel Beckett and visitors can tour the neighborhood he walked in his final days as well as visiting a number of other famous historic sites; whether you're taking a guided tour through old buildings or strolling casually alone through the open-air markets, you'll find something to do in this unique district.
+The 14th arrondissement was the final home of famous writer Samuel Beckett.
+Visitors can tour the neighborhood he walked in his last days as well as visiting several other notable historic sites; whether you're taking a guided tour through old buildings or strolling casually alone through the open-air markets, you'll find something to do in this unique district.

 Main Sights and Attractions